 "Contrary to what its detractors say, the Memorial Preservation Act is intended to preserve all of Alabama's history—the good and the bad—so our children and grandchildren can learn from the past to create a better future.”

 Then, there’s a third argument: Others suggest adaptations with contextual information, framing the event as it was understood then and as it is understood now.
-Richmond, Virginia Mayor Michael Signer suggests:
+Charlottesville, Virginia Mayor Michael Signer suggests:

 “Reimagining our parks by building new monuments as a powerful counter-narrative to their Jim Crow-era celebration of the Confederacy—neither forgetting the past nor accepting its grasp on our present and future.”